Family Promise of Greater Johnson City, TN

 Keeping Families Together

-Here we explore accounts from our Volunteers who have discovered IHNJC to be a natural outgrowth of their values and beliefs and how showing hospitality through IHNJC has enhanced their spiritual journey.
+Here we explore accounts from our Volunteers who have discovered FPJC to be a natural outgrowth of their values and beliefs and how showing hospitality through FPJC has enhanced their spiritual journey.

 As the transportation coordinator for our church, in addition to finding others to help drive the van, I also regularly drive the van.
 Driving the van can provide a unique opportunity to discuss with the clients how their day went, if they have been successful job hunting, if they are close to getting housing etc. It also provides the opportunity to encourage them and if the situation presents itself, share God's love.